sabbour/appgw-aseilbssl/README.md

    + FTP: ftp.internal.domain.com

 + Since the ASE is running behind an Internal Load Balancer, you can't access the endpoints above from outside the Virtual Network.
 You can either:
-   + Create a "jump box" Virtual Machine inside the Virtual Network and use it to access those endpoints
+   + Use the "jump box" Virtual Machine that was created the Virtual Network and use it to access those endpoints.
+The username and password are the same as the BIND DNS Virtual Machine.
    + Setup a Point-to-Site VPN connection to the Virtual Network and use it to get onto the network.
 More details here: https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal
    + Setup a Site-to-Site/Express Route connection to the Virtual Network and use it to get onto the network.
 More details here: https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal